agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-01-repo-split/README.md

 As more contributors join the project and more vendor-specific implementations are added to the codebase, the drawbacks of a monorepo become apparent:

-- A new version of an API forces an immediate adaptation of all implementing modules.
+- A new version of an SPI forces an immediate adaptation of all implementing modules.
 This requires coordination among several teams, ultimately slowing down the development cycle.
 - A new version of a module or extension requires a full EDC release, even for small fixes.
 - The full test suite is always run for any change.
-Having separate smaller modules will improve CI performance.
+Having separate smaller modules will improve CI performance. -> separate parallel pipelines, gradle parallel build in monorepo possible too
+-

 ## Monorepo/ Multirepo comparison